 Click on the Power Management tab and uncheck the Allow this device to wake the computer box.

+In Windows 7, click on View All and then click on Power.
 Hopefully, if you’ve been having this problem in Windows 7, these solutions will fix it!
 If not, post a comment and I will try to help!
 Enjoy!